harrison-lab-git/lab-website/content/authors/sheenam/_index.md

 ---
 # Display name
-title: Des Thomaier
+title: Sheenam Verma

 # Username (this should match the folder name)
 authors:
-- des
+- sheenam

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: Research Technician
+role: Post-doctoral fellow

 # Organizations/Affiliations
 organizations: